 - Below the solution space are assumption tests.
 This is how we’ll evaluate which solutions will help us best create customer value in a way that drives business value.

 Opportunity solution trees have a number of benefits.
-They help product trios (Torres, T., Continuous Discovery Habits: Discover Products that Create Customer Value and Business Value, 2021):
+They help product trios (Torres, T., Continuous Discovery Habits, 2021):

 - Resolve the tension between business needs and customer needs

 - Build and maintain a shared understanding of how they might reach their desired outcome

 - Build confidence in knowing what to do next

 Like highway maps that show towns and cities and the roads, connecting them, Impact Maps layout out what we will build and how these connect to ways we will assist the people who will use the solution.
 An impact map is a visualisation of the scope and underlying assumptions, created collaboratively by senior technical people and business people.
 It’s a mind-map grown during a discussion facilitated by answering four questions: WHY, WHO, HOW and WHAT of the problem the team is confronting (Adzic, G., Impact Mapping, 2012)